vernersgrikitis/products/README.md

 # Products Application

 ### Products app is created using Next.js, TypeScript ,React, Tailwind.
 ### Products Application is a responsive web page that fetches data from API

 - Instant Search

 - React Carousel

 - Dynamic product pages

 - Pagination of products via http://localhost:3000/products

+- Hamburgermenu for mobile version

 ## Getting Started

-- Download products via command line git clone https://github.com/vernersgrikitis/products.git
+- Download products repository via command line git clone https://github.com/vernersgrikitis/products.git
-- Open downloaded folder with your IDE
+- Open the downloaded folder with your IDE, or just navigate to the downloaded folder via your command line
-- Open terminal in IDE, hit "npm i" for node modules(you must have installed node on your device)
+- Open terminal on IDE and execute "npm i", or just execute "npm i" on your command line
+- You must have installed node.js on your device
 - Then "npm run dev" -> and you will be able to find content at http://localhost:3000